Connect with us

 • to pay for the monthly instalments on our HDB or bank loan; and/or

-This might sound strange to many, as we have to fork out an interest rate to use our own CPF funds.
+This might sound strange to many, as we have to pay interest to use our own CPF funds.
 The thing we have to remember is that our CPF funds are primarily meant for our retirement.
 When we use it to buy our home, we are essentially “borrowing” from our retirement nest egg.
 Hence, we have to pay it back when we sell the property.

 Read Also: Understanding How Much Accrued Interest You Have To Pay: 4 Common Scenarios Most Singaporeans Will Face When They Own An HDB Or Private Property

 This interest return is the Accrued Interest, and is the interest that we would have earned if we didn’t use our CPF Ordinary Account funds to pay for our home.
-It is typically compounded at a rate of 2.5% per annum because we use our CPF Ordinary Account balances.
-This figure can rise to 3.5% per annum if we do not have sufficient CPF balances to earn the extra 1% of interest that CPF pays on our first $60,000 of balances.
+It is typically compounded at 2.5% per annum because we use our CPF Ordinary Account balances.
+This figure can rise to 3.5% per annum if we do not have sufficient CPF balances to earn the extra 1% interest CPF pays on our first $60,000 in balances.

-Lastly, we should also note that while we have to refund this amount to our CPF accounts, we can still use majority of the funds to purchase our next home.
+Lastly, we should note that although we must refund this amount to our CPF accounts, we can still use the majority of the funds to purchase our next home.

 Property Charge

-Our Property Charge is the total amount that we owe our CPF accounts, including both the accrued interest (discussed above) and the principal amount that we may have used for the downpayment, monthly instalment and housing grants.
+Our Property Charge is the total amount we owe to our CPF accounts, including accrued interest (discussed above) and the principal we may have used for the down paymentmonthly instalments, and housing grants.

 When we sell our property, this is the entire amount we need to refund to our CPF account.
-Similar to the discussion on accrued interest above, we can continue to use this amount for our next home purchase.
+As discussed above regarding accrued interest, we can continue to use this amount for our next home purchase.

 Read Also: [Beginners’ Guide] Understanding CPF LIFE And Your Monthly Payouts When You Retire In Singapore